1165 København K

 Your KUmail is one of the most important communication tools during your studies and you can easily access it from the home page.
 With an aesthetic that looks like it was inspired by the early days of email, you use this tool to communicate with student administration and professors.
 All official emails from the university will be sent to your KUmail.

-The three letters and three numbers that form your email address will also become your university identity – this number plate will follow you until the end of your master’s.
+The three letters and three numbers that form your email address will also become your university identity – this swedish number plate, which it is also called unofficially, will follow you until the end of your master’s.
 So learn it off by heart straight away.

 KUnet is packed with information, making it tough to work out what info lies under which heading.
-That’s where the search box comes in handy, with a search function that has been improved under KUNet 2.0!
+That’s where the search box comes in handy.

 If you’re completely lost, it could also help to jump over to Google in order to find the result.
 Sometimes the information you’re looking for isn’t on KUnet at all but on the university’s website, ku.dk or ku.dk/english.
 Remember: you can’t ‘google’ information from KUnet.